-The SpectraView Engine inside the display allows complex color gamuts, such as those of color printers, to be emulated on the monitor directly.
+The SpectraView Engine in the NEC MultiSync PA Series monitors allows complex color gamuts such as those of color printers to be emulated on the monitor directly.
 This allows print previews to be performed with applications that do not support this feature directly.

 The 3D LUT is a three-dimensional table that maps colors into a different colorspace.
-The MultiProfiler application creates 3D LUTs that emulate a printer based on the ICC/ColorSync profile of the printer.
+The MultiProfiler application creates 3D LUTs that emulate a printer, based on the ICC/ColorSync profile of the printer.
 The software will use the Color Management System on the host system, combined with the printer ICC/ColorSync profile, and the current color settings and characteristics of the display to generate the 3D LUT.